simonbe/docs/GettingStartedJobStream.md

 If you’re looking for more advanced search options, please check our [JobSearch API](https://jobtechdev.se/devguide/apis/jobsearch.html).

 ## Results
 The results of your queries will be in [JSON](https://en.wikipedia.org/wiki/JSON) format.
-We won't attempt to explain this attribute by attribute in this document.
+We won't attempt to explain the ad objects attribute by attribute in this document.
 Instead we've decided to try to include this in the data model which you can find in our [Swagger GUI](https://jobsearch.api.jobtechdev.se).

 Successful queries will have a response code of 200 and give you a result set that consists of:
 1. Some meta data about your search such as number of hits and the time it took to execute the query and
-2. The ads that matched your search.
+2. The ad events that happened within the timespan you set.

+This can be of 3 different kinds: New ads, updated ads, and removed ads.
+New and updated will look the same, the only thing that distinguisis them is that an updated ad has an ID thats all ready in the database of open ads.

+{
+    "id": 8460272,
+    "removed": true,
+    "removed_date": "2020-01-13T13:03:26"
+  }

 ## Errors
 Unsuccessful queries will have a response code of: